Reading time: 26 minutes

 Start your day with this Stoic affirmation:

 The laptop drive failed.
-Okay, it failed.
-It is inconvenient currently, but getting angry at others does not fix it.
-So, why waste your precious time and mental resources on it?
+It is inconvenient, but getting angry at others will not fix it.
+So, just feel the frustration for some time, and then let it pass.

 It’s not things that upset us but rather our opinions about them.